MetOffice/CDDS/docs/operational_procedure/gcmodeldev.md

     ??? info "Extract Validation"
         Validation of the output is now performed as a separate task from extracting it.
-This task will report missing or unexpected files and unreadable netcdf files.
+This task will report missing or unexpected files and unreadable netCDF files.

 - [x] `setup_output_dir_<stream>`